Kung Fu

 - Observe an instructor’s execution of a technique with explanations that are appropriate for a student’s development

-- Multiple opportunities to demonstrate their understanding through repetitions, group drills, forms (pre-arranged sequence of techniques) and their applications
+- Multiple opportunities to demonstrate their understanding through repetitions, group drills, forms (pre-arranged sequence of techniques) and their applications.
+Advancement is merit based that is determined from a combination of in-class formative assessments and individual evaluations.

-Students will demonstrate proficiency throughout their class participation (ie. no ranking examinations and no ranking system are used or recognized at our club) that will culminate in a gradual progression to learn new techniques, forms, and drills.
+Students will demonstrate proficiency throughout their class participation (i.e. no ranking examinations and no ranking system are used or recognized at our club) and meeting key benchmarks that will culminate in a gradual progression to learn new techniques, forms, and drills.
 A student’s advancement to acquire additional content means that previous material is not ignored, but also reinforced through continued practice in and out of the classroom.
 We look forward to welcoming you to learn these traditional Chinese martial arts and giving you a unique and effective training experience with over 70 years of combined teaching experience between the instructors.

 We do not offer online classes, live streaming or private instruction.